chrispwolf/night-tripper-platen/content/chapters/Referee Tools/interstellar-cartography.md

 Roll several dice across a sheet of paper.
 Five should be plenty, three in a rush.
 The locations of the dice mark the locations of significant star systems on your map.The number showing on each die is the local inhabited world’s Habitability rank.

-Place a dot on the spot where each die landed, and note each world's Habitability.
+Draw a small circle on the spot where each die landed, and note each world's Habitability.

 Roll the remainder of each world’s attributes using the following tables.
 Roll 1d6 on each table and note the results.
 Each roll may be affected by earlier rolls.
 Finally, calculate the world’s Technology attribute.